memgraph/docs/mage/query-modules/cpp/refactor.md

 </Tabs>

 ### `collapse_node(nodes, type)`

 Collapses a node into a relationship.
 Can only collapse nodes with exactly 1 in relationship, and exactly 1 out relationship.
 The node must not have any self relationships.
 Collapsing any node that doesn't satisfy these requirements results in an exception.

 #### Input:

-- `nodes: Any` ➡  Node, node ID, or list of nodes and node IDs.
+- `nodes: Any` ➡  a node, node ID, or list of nodes and node IDs.
 - `type: string` ➡ the type of the new relationship.

 #### Output:

-- `id_collapsed: integer` ➡ id of the collapsed node.
+- `id_collapsed: integer` ➡ ID of the collapsed node.
 - `new_relationship: integer` ➡ newly created relationship.

 #### Usage: